FedericoRubbi/DSIPTS/README.md

 [ ] add https://github.com/decisionintelligence/pathformer

+[x] add Duet

-[ ] add categorical support to Crossformer, Samformer
+[x] add categorical support to Crossformer, Samformer

 [ ] in 1.1.5 we split the future and past categorical variables.
-D3VAE, Diffusion
+D3VAE, Diffusion, TTM need to be revised

+[ ] all snippet of code and notebook must be review in 1.1.5 (categorical past and future, embedding layer parameters)

 ## UPDATES TRACK
 1.1.1 --> added [SAM optimizer](https://arxiv.org/pdf/2402.10198) need to write also the architecture
 ```